zwqStella/katacoda-resteasy-scenarios/hello-world/step1.md

 In the pom.xml, you should add some dependencies to support you application.

-For the server end, the dependencies are:
+For the server end, the required dependencies are:
 ```
 <dependencies>
    <dependency>